algorand/conduit/docs/tutorials/IndexerMigration.md

     pe-->restapi;
 ```

-Using the most recent release of Indexer will create a Conduit pipeline config and launch the pipeline to ingest the
-data used to serve the rest API.
-Take a look
-[here](https://github.com/algorand/indexer/blob/develop/cmd/algorand-indexer/daemon.go#L359) if you're interested in
-seeing the exact config used in Indexer.

-### Adopting Conduit features in your Indexer pipeline
+## Adopting Conduit features in your Indexer pipeline

-Since Indexer is now using Conduit for its data pipeline, it will benefit from the continued development of the specific
+Since Indexer users will now use Conduit for its data pipeline, the continued development of the postgresql exporter
-plugins being used.
-However, we don't plan on exposing the full set of Conduit features through Indexer.
-In order to
+and the algod importer, will be done in the Conduit repository.
+You can even start using new features from Conduit,
-start using new features, or new plugins to customize, filter, or further enrich the block data, or even change the
+or new plugins to customize, filter, or further enrich the block data which the Indexer API serves.
-type of DB used in the backed, you will need to separate Indexer's data pipeline into your own custom Conduit pipeline.
+Or you can change the type of DB used in the backend and write your own API on top of that.

 A common deployment of the Indexer might look something like this.
 ```mermaid